 The collected restorations were first inspected with a light microscope (S8APO, Leica Microsystems, Germany) followed by the characterization using scanning electron microscopes (SEM).
 The as received restorations were washed with ethanol in ultra-sonic bath prior SEM where the outside surface and interfaces between the restoration/cement/abutment were investigated.
 After the characterization of the outside surface the restorations were cut horizontally or/and vertically with low speed saw and investigated with SEM without polishing and after polishing to 1 μ m surface finish.
 More detailed investigation of the interfaces was conducted after the cross sections polishing by an Argon-ion beam polisher (CP-09010, JEOL, Japan) with the acceleration voltage of 5 kV for 15 hours.
-A field emission scanning electron microscope (SEM) (JSM-7000F, Jeol, Japan) equipped with an energy dispersive spectroscopy (EDS) detector (INCAx-sight, Oxford Instruments, UK) and a tabletop scanning electron microscope (TM3000, JEOL) were used for SEM investigations.
+An field emission scanning electron microscope (SEM) (JSM-7000F, Jeol, Japan) equipped with an energy dispersive spectroscopy (EDS) detector (INCAx-sight, Oxford Instruments, UK) and a tabletop scanning electron microscope (TM3000, JEOL) were used for SEM investigations of the clean surfaces without any additional coating.